 Wired for Story is Lisa Cron’s assertion that we do in fact have (some) science in the realm of writing that enables us to understand the causes and effects of good storytelling.

-When I published my short novel about combat in Vietnam and how it affected the participants, I promised to donate half of the proceeds to organizations that help our injured veterans.
+When I published my short novel about combat in the Vietnam War and how it affected the participants, I promised to donate half of the proceeds to organizations that help our injured veterans.
 At the time I published it, I was hoping to sell 1 copy a day at a price of $.99.
 It was my first publication, so I wanted to keep my expectations in check.

 When you sell through Amazon, if you price below $2.99 you only get to keep 35% of the sales price.
 Borrows through Kindle Unlimited and sales of my paperback are at different rates.
 So there are a variety of formulas in play, and I’ve changed the price of my book a few times.
 But in short, I was expecting to only collect about $125 dollars for the year, of which I’d give half to such organizations.